thoth-station/adviser/docs/source/predictors/package_combinations.rst

     - urllib3

-As can be seen, using the pipeline configuration and the predictor in a specific way can lead to desired results.
-They can cooperate to achieve desired results.
+As can be seen, using the pipeline configuration and the predictor in a specific way can lead to desired results - both can cooperate together.

 The video below demonstrates the whole process in action: